MixedNUTS: Training-Free Accuracy-Robustness Balance via Nonlinearly Mixed Classifiers: Background and Related Work

 \subsection{Ensemble and Calibration}

 Model ensembles, where the outputs of multiple models are combined to produce the overall prediction, have been explored to improve model performance \citep{Ganaie22} or estimate model uncertainty \citep{Liu19}.
-Ensemble techniques have also been considered to strengthen adversarial robustness \citep{Pang19, Adam20, Alam22, Co22}.
-Theoretical certified robustness analyses of ensemble models indicate that the robust margins, gradient diversity, and runner-up class diversity all contribute to ensemble robustness \citep{Petrov23, Yang22}.
-Unlike these existing works that combine multiple robust models, we focus on mixing a robust model and a high-accuracy (usually non-robust) model.
+Ensembling has also been considered to strengthen adversarial robustness \citep{Pang19, Adam20, Alam22, Co22}.
+Theoretical robustness analyses of ensemble models indicate that the robust margins, gradient diversity, and runner-up class diversity all contribute to ensemble robustness \citep{Petrov23, Yang22}.

+These existing works usually consider \textit{homogeneous} ensemble, meaning that all base classifiers share the same goal (better robustness).
+They often combine multiple robust models for incremental improvements.
+In contrast, this work focuses on \textit{heterogeneous} mixing, a fundamentally different paradigm.
+Here, the base classifiers specialize in different data and the mixed classifier combines their advantages.
+Hence, we focus on the \textit{two-model} setting, where the role of each model is clearly defined.
+Specifically, the accurate base classifier specializes in clean data and is usually non-robust, and the robust base classifier excels in adversarial data.

+A parallel line of work considers mixing neural model weights \citep{Ilharco22, Cai23}.
+They generally require all base classifiers to have the same architecture and initialization, which is more restrictive.

 Model calibration often involves adjusting confidence, which aims to align a model's confidence with its mispredicting probability, usually via temperature scaling \citep{Guo17, Yu22, Hinton15}.
-While adjusting confidence of a single model generally does not change the prediction, it is not the case in the ensemble setting.
+While adjusting the confidence of a single model generally does not change its prediction, this is not the case in the ensemble setting.
 Unlike most calibration research focusing on uncertainty, this paper adjusts the confidence for performance.